 COVID impacts fan numbers at Stadiums Queensland venues

-The Coronavirus pandemic has had a significant impact on attendance numbers at Stadium Queensland’s venues, with the agency’s 2019/20 annual report showing 1.6 million fewer attendances - a drop of 40% - when compared to the previous year.
+The Coronavirus pandemic has had a significant impact on attendance numbers at Stadiums Queensland’s venues, with the agency’s 2019/20 annual report showing 1.6 million fewer attendances - a drop of 40% - when compared to the previous year.

 The agency's annual report, tabled in the Queensland Parliament prior to the recent state election, noted the cost of managing events rose because of the additional COVID-19 regulations and hygiene requirements, while its expenses rose because of "maintaining large depreciating venues".

 Stadiums Queensland Chairwoman Cathy McGuane wrote in the report that the entertainment sector had been hit hard and would continue to struggle with the uncertainty around international music and event tours.